WiktorGondek/coupled_diffusion/README.md

 # Numerically solving coupled diffusion equations with finite difference methods

 This is work I did during my university studies.
-The work aims to use a time-splitting approach to solving the following set of coupled diffusion equations with periodic boundary conditons:
+The work aims to use a time-splitting approach to solve the following set of coupled diffusion equations with periodic boundary conditons:

 $$ \frac{\partial u}{\partial t} - D\frac{\partial^2 u}{\partial x^2} - v = 0 $$